Definitions of Child Abuse and Neglect Arkansas

 Failure to provide for the juvenile's care and maintenance, proper or necessary support, or medical, surgical, or other necessary care;

-Failure to appropriately supervise the juvenile which results in the juvenile's being left alone at an inappropriate age or in inappropriate circumstances which put the juvenile in danger.
+Failure to appropriately supervise the juvenile which results in the juvenile's being left alone at an inappropriate age or in inappropriate circumstances which put the juvenile in danger.'Sexual exploitation'

-'Sexual exploitation' means allowing, permitting, or encouraging participation or depiction of the juvenile in prostitution, obscene photographing, filming, or obscenely depicting a juvenile for any use or purpose.
+means allowing, permitting, or encouraging participation or depiction of the juvenile in prostitution, obscene photographing, filming, or obscenely depicting a juvenile for any use or purpose.
+'Abandonment'

 Failure to support or maintain regular contact with the juvenile without just cause; or

-'Severe maltreatment' means sexual abuse, sexual exploitation, acts or omissions which may or do result in death, abuse involving the use of a deadly weapon as defined by law, bone fracture, internal injuries, burns, immersions, suffocation, abandonment, medical diagnosis of failure to thrive, or causing a substantial and observable change in the behavior or demeanor of the child.
+means sexual abuse, sexual exploitation, acts or omissions which may or do result in death, abuse involving the use of a deadly weapon as defined by law, bone fracture, internal injuries, burns, immersions, suffocation, abandonment, medical diagnosis of failure to thrive, or causing a substantial and observable change in the behavior or demeanor of the child.'Near fatality'

-'Near fatality' means an act that, as certified by a physician, places the child in serious or critical condition.
+means an act that, as certified by a physician, places the child in serious or critical condition.
+'Serious bodily injury'

-'Abandonment' does not include acts or omissions of a parent toward a married minor.
+does not include acts or omissions of a parent toward a married minor.
+'Abuse'